All Projects

 Research and Guidance

-The delivery of the next generation of New Towns is an integral part of the Government’s emerging strategy to increase housing supply.
 Creating successful and vibrant new places requires the provision of high-quality homes alongside essential amenities and infrastructure.
-Too often, recent attempts have focused on the former, neglecting the latter.
+Too often, recent attempts have focused on the former while neglecting the latter.

-Drawing from our experience working across multiple new settlement masterplans, including Sibson Garden Community, Tendring-Colchester Borders and Future Cambourne, we set out to present an overview of the common pitfalls associated with centres in new settlements, before exploring alternative ways of supporting a vibrant mix of uses.
+Drawing from our experience working across multiple new settlement masterplans, we set out an overview of the common pitfalls associated with centres in new settlements before exploring alternative ways of supporting a vibrant mix of uses.

-Many organisations that deliver new homes excel in housing products, but often lack experience in creating vibrant, mixed-use communities.
-Our experience as practitioners working across multiple disciplines including strategic planning, suburban masterplanning, high-streets and mixed-use developments has enabled us to support our clients and collaborators in piecing together cohesive spatial strategies for proposed new settlements, focused on vibrancy and value.
+Many organisations that deliver new homes excel in housing products but often lack experience in creating vibrant, mixed-use communities.
+Our broad experience enables us to support our clients and collaborators in piecing together cohesive spatial strategies for proposed new settlements, focused on vibrancy and value.

 No items found.